kitnil/awesome/README.md

 - [openpilot](https://github.com/commaai/openpilot) - openpilot is an open source driver assistance system. openpilot performs the functions of Automated Lane Centering and Adaptive Cruise Control for over 85 supported car makes and models.
 - [ImHex](https://github.com/WerWolv/ImHex) - A Hex Editor for Reverse Engineers, Programmers and people that value their eye sight when working at 3 AM.
 - [obs-StreamFX](https://github.com/Xaymar/obs-StreamFX) - StreamFX is a plugin for OBS Studio which adds many new effects, filters, sources, transitions and encoders - all for free!
 Be it 3D Transform, Blur, complex Masking, or even custom shaders, you'll find it all here.
-- [kristall](https://github.com/MasterQ32/kristall) - Graphical small-internet client for windows, linux, MacOS X and BSDs.
-Supports gemini, http, https, gopher, finger.
 - [kphp](https://github.com/VKCOM/kphp) - KPHP — a PHP compiler
 - [2048.cpp](https://github.com/plibither8/2048.cpp) - 🎮 Fully featured terminal version of the game "2048" written in C++
-- [libhv](https://github.com/ithewei/libhv) - Like libevent and libuv, libhv provides EventLoop with NIO and timer for developing TCP/UDP/HTTP/WebSocket client/server.
+- [libhv](https://github.com/ithewei/libhv) - 🔥 A network library similar to libevent and libuv, for developing TCP/UDP/HTTP/WebSocket client/server.
 - [solidity](https://github.com/ethereum/solidity) - Solidity, the Contract-Oriented Programming Language
 - [clip](https://github.com/dacap/clip) - Cross-platform C++ library to copy/paste clipboard content
 - [ksnip](https://github.com/ksnip/ksnip) - ksnip the cross-platform screenshot and annotation tool